-(1) Mobile homes ~~constructed manufactured~~ prior to June 15, 1976.

-No mobile home manufactured prior to June 15, 1976 may be installed for use or occupancy as a residential dwelling unit within the city, effective the date of this chapter.
+(1) Mobile homes constructed prior to June 15, 1976.
+No mobile home may be installed for use or occupancy as a residential dwelling unit within the city, effective the date of this chapter.
 Any mobile home previously legally permitted and used or occupied as residential dwelling unit within the city is deemed a nonconforming use.
-A permit for that legal nonconforming use and occupancy shall be granted for a lawful nonconforming mobile home within the city, so long as the replacement is a HUD- Code manufactured home.
+A permit for that legal nonconforming use and occupancy shall be granted for a lawful nonconforming mobile home within the city, so long as a replacement is a HUD- Code manufactured home.